alestic/email-bloom/README.md

 any matching email addresses from input files

-`--max-false-positive-rate RATE` - The desired max false positive rate when generating an output Bloom filter file.
-Not used with `--input-bloom`
+`--max-false-positive-rate RATE` - The desired max false positive rate when generating an output Bloom filter file, between 0 and 1.
+Not used with `--input-bloom`.
+(Default: 0.01 = 1%)

 ## ARGUMENTS